-While there is so much pressure on new parents – “breast is best” is so prevalent in our society today – the reality is that for a wide variety of completely valid reasons, breastfeeding might not be an option for you and your baby.
-The problem is, searching for the best formula for your baby can be tough because there are so many options out there!
-And there aren’t great resources to find the healthiest baby formula that will work well for your baby.
+While there is so much pressure on new parents (“breast is best” is so prevalent in our society today), the reality is that for a variety of completely valid reasons, exclusive breastfeeding might just not be working for you and your baby.
+The problem is, searching for the best infant formula can be tough because there are so many options out there including organic baby formulas!
 That’s where this post comes in.
-This is your Ultimate Guide to The Best Baby & Infant Formula for your little one.
+This is your Ultimate Guide to The Best Infant Formula for your little one.

-As for where to purchase European baby formulas, I’m in personal contact with the owners of all 4 of these companies: Organic Start (and Organic Start Wholesale), Dutch Expat Shop (cheapest for HiPP Dutch), BabyKindMarket, and Organic Baby Food, and I feel comfortable recommending them to you.
+As for where to purchase European baby formulas, I’m in personal contact with the owners of all of these companies: The Milky Box, Bottles and Burps, Organic Formula Shop, Organic’s Best, and Organic Baby Food, and I feel comfortable recommending them to you.